7 Of The Best Moments From Around The World On ‘The Amazing Race’

 Between the original US version of the show and the Australian spinoff, there have been 34 seasons of The Amazing Race, almost 400 episodes, and lots of stories about travellers doing whatever it takes to win the grand prize on national television.

-With a brand-new Australian season starting later this year and currently taking applications, we thought it was the perfect time to go deep down the rabbit hole of our favourite globetrotting reality TV show.
+With a brand-new Australian season having just started, we thought it was the perfect time to go deep down the rabbit hole of our favourite globetrotting reality TV show.
 And oh boy, have some ridiculous things happened in this series.

 Here are 7 of the best moments from The Amazing Race: